 Response: The finance department at the Nassau County Sheriff's Office is very small which makes it difficult to have a complete segregation of all incompatible accounting functions.
-However, in the future we will assign the duty of reconciling bank statements to a separate employee.
-We will also continue to try to keep all other incompatible accounting duties separate whenever possible.
+However, we have implemented new controls relating to purchasing and bank transfers since our audit field work was completed.
+We will continue to identify other areas in which we can improve and separate incompatible duties whenever possible.

 Sincerely, Sheriff T.L.
-"Tommy" Seagraves.
+"Tommy" Seagrave